 Eruptive products and the forces that produce them shape the landscape, sometimes removing land and sometimes adding to it.
 For example in 1973, in Iceland, the volcano of Eldfell on the island of Heimaey erupted.
 Heimaey has Iceland’s only harbour in the south of the country and for a few months it appeared that this would be destroyed.
 However, when the lava did stop flowing it had increased the land area by over 2 km² and actually enhanced the shape of the harbour, making it more of a safe haven for the fishing fleet than it was originally!

-- Volcanic environments often evoke a strong sense of place.
-Whether that be driven by aesthetics, community, history, culture or religion, ‘volcanic communities’ often have a very strong bond with ‘their’ volcano and assign strong symbolic meanings to their environment.
+Volcanic environments often evoke a strong sense of place.
+Whether is it driven by aesthetics, community, history, culture or religion, volcanic communities often have a very strong bond with ‘their’ volcano and assign strong symbolic meanings to their environment.